 In all of the surgeries I used to perform I never was able to “identify” a chakra when inside of a body cavity, but I could sense their field presence.
 For instance, while removing a person’s rectum for rectal cancer, I never “saw” a first chakra…but…it is there, just beyond one’s normal visual ability.
 When operating for pancreatic cancer, I never saw a third chakra…but…it is there.
 I used to feel and think about chakras while doing surgeries.
 I wonder if other surgeons ever think about chakras.

-I view chakras as the energetic zones in our bodies which serve as the interface of the conscious mind and the subconscious minds in the body, and serve to align our subtle body with the superconscious mind.
+I view chakras as the energetic zones in our bodies which serve as the interface of the conscious mind and the subconscious mind in the body, and serve to align our subtle body with the superconscious mind.
 Chakras may be thought of from the standpoint of their individual functional roles which have been well outlined in many texts.
 I have mentioned the best overall text above.

 An easy way to conceptualize chakras anatomically is to consider the important associated nerve centers.